Limitation is a Myth: A Journey to Achieve the Dream as a Back-End Engineer

 How do you see an obstacle to achieving your dreams?
 Instead of seeing it as a reason to give up, Teddy Latief Miftahur Rizqi (21) from Banyuwangi did the opposite.
 Despite his limited mobility, he is very motivated to boost his self-competence.

 Having a hobby of playing games, Teddy reflects it as a way to find interest in technology.
-He paved his way to tech by studying Informatics Engineering at the Politeknik Negeri Banyuwangi.
+He paved the way to tech by studying Informatics Engineering at the Politeknik Negeri Banyuwangi.
 Gradually, he had a dream of becoming a Back-End Engineer.
 He will do whatever he can to improve his performance through Bangkit for things he thought impossible.

 Bangkit Trains Teddy to Be Mindful